-Love your dog like a child?
+Love your dog or cat like a family member?

 You're not alone!

-While much of that money is spent on food and vet care, there is plenty being spent on pet pampering services ranging from doggie daycare to cat couture to organic pet treats.
+While much of that money is spent on food and vet care, there is plenty being spent on pet pampering services ranging from doggie day care to cat couture to organic pet treats.

 If you're a die-hard pet lover, consider taking advantage of our pet-crazed country to launch a fun new business.

-At a time when the number of two-career couples is at an all-time high, the demand for doggie daycare services is thriving.
+At a time when the number of two-career couples is at an all-time high, the demand for doggie day care services is thriving.
 Whether you choose to run a day care service out of your home, through a franchise, or at a leased business location, you'll be responsible for feeding, walking and playing with the dogs while their owners are busy at work.

 Pet-walking is an easy business to start, a great excuse to get exercise and a surprisingly lucrative enterprise for people who work in major cities (some NY dog-walkers earn in excess of six-figures annually).

 In addition to buying portraits, devoted pet lovers will also pay for products printed with photos of their pets.
 If you are artistic, you might be able to expand your offerings to include paintings or sketches of your pet clients.

 If you don't want to create your own products, consider affiliating with one of the direct sales/home party companies that specialize in pet-related product sales.

 Like humans, nothing spruces up a pet's appearance quite like a good shower and shave.
 Pet grooming services can be run in stores, private homes, salons and on the road via mobile-pet-grooming vans.

-There are a number of accredited universities that offer graduate degrees in psychology, biology or related fields that can lead to a specialization in animal behavior, as well as several masters and Phd programs specifically in animal behavior.
+There are a number of accredited universities that offer graduate degrees in psychology, biology or related fields that can lead to a specialization in animal behavior, as well as several masters and PhD programs specifically in animal behavior.